 Version control activity includes all events that can be tied to the issue in question, such as commits, pull requests, and reviews which count towards the issue active time.
 In addition to version control activity, completed child issues also count as issue active time.

 But often this is not the case: teams might run into blockers, or be working on too many things at the same time.
 This will cause them to have days (or even weeks) when there's no active work being done towards completing the issue.
-The issue active time captures this information.
+The issue active days captures this information.

 You can see which days had activity in the Issue Activity Popup.